School Science Lessons

 However, "double acting" baking powder may use monocalcium phosphate and sodium aluminium sulfate to slow the release of carbon dioxide.

-The best combination of a leavening agent with an acidic ingredient cannot be decided in the chemistry laboratory, because different combinations affect speed of carbon dioxide release, flavour development, surface browning, texture, moisture content and palatability.
+The best combination of a leavening agent with an acidic ingredient cannot be decided in the chemistry laboratory.

-So the best combination must be decided by cooks and people who pay for and consume the end products.
+The best combination must be decided by cooks and people who pay for and consume the end products.

 3. Biological leavening agents include generation of carbon dioxide by yeast fermentation for production of fermented food.

-Bakers' yeast Saccharomyces cerevisiae from the brewing industry is used to make bread and cakes.
+Bakers' yeast (Saccharomyces cerevisiae) from the brewing industry is used to make bread and cakes.

 Baking yeast is in two forms, compressed yeast cake and active dry yeast.